michailmitsakis/notion-second-brain/README.md

 # notion-second-brain

 A local-first "second brain" agent.
 Ingests Notion exports (and if needed live Notion pages), optionally crawls linked pages (not implemented yet), processes PDFs/images into markdown, indexes everything into Qdrant, and serves RAG queries via CLI (without memory) or in Streamlit GUI (with memory within abd between runs).
 All inference runs locally through Ollama — no cloud APIs.
-Designed to run on native Windows.
+Designed to run well on native Windows.

 ## Why this exists